 Regular outings are scheduled for Monday and Friday afternoons and Tuesday evenings.
 Volunteers are welcome to join in the fun!

 Volunteer Drivers must possess a Class 4 Unrestricted License to be considered for an interview.

 Abbotsford Administration Volunteer

 The purpose of the Abbotsford Administration Volunteer is to assist the staff with reception and administration duties for Canuck Place Children’s Hospice at Dave Lede House.

-One four hours shift per week.
+Volunteers must commit to one four hour shift per week.
 Shifts are Monday-Friday 9am-1pm and 1pm-5pm.
 Every second Tuesday or Thursday, 5pm-9pm.
 Minimum one year commitment to the role.